MeSabya/PythonLearning/Memory and Garbage Collection.md

 #### Disadvantages of Reference counting
 But the issue with this technique is it has some overhead because , every object has to keep track of reference count for memory de-allocation and also memory de-allocation happens whenever an objects reference count becomes “0”.

-Reference counting will not be able to detect the cyclic references and those objects will not be eligible for garbage collection.
+Reference counting will not be able to detect the **cyclic references** and those objects will not be eligible for garbage collection.

 Because of above problems , python also uses another technique called Generational Garbage Collection.

+#### What is a cyclical reference or reference cycle?
+It is a situation in which an object refers to itself.
+The simplest cyclical reference is appending a list to itself.
+Reference counting alone can not destroy objects with cyclic references.
+If the reference count is not zero, the object cannot be deleted.

+The solution to this problem is the second garbage collection method.

 ### Generational Garbage Collection